 INTRODUCTION

-Currently, the following EC and CEPT regulatory framework is in force for broadband and fixed wireless access systems (BWA/FWA) in the 3400-3800 MHz band:

-The EC Decision 2008/411/ EC, on the harmonisation of the 3400-3800 MHz frequency band for terrestrial systems capable of providing electronic communications services in the Community.
-This EC Decision is based on conclusions of CEPT report 15 drafted on the basis of ECC/DEC/(07)02 on the availability of frequency bands between 3400 – 3800 MHz for the harmonised implementation of Broadband Wireless Access systems and recommendation ECC/REC/(04)05 “guidelines for accommodation and assignment of Multipoint Fixed Wireless systems in frequency bands 3400-3600 MHz and 3600-3800 MHz”.
-The least restrictive technical conditions are based on Block Edge Masks defined (BEM) by ECC/REC/(04)05;

-The ECC/DEC/(07)02, on availability of frequency bands between 3400-3800 MHz for the harmonised implementation of Broadband Wireless Access systems (BWA);

-The ECC/REC/(04)05, that offers guidelines for accommodation and assignment of multipoint fixed wireless systems in the frequency bands 3400-3600 MHz and 3600-3800 MHz.

-The harmonised frequency arrangements for the 3400-3800 MHz band in this ECC Decision are intended to facilitate high data rate International Mobile Telecommunications (IMT) services supported by larger channel bandwidths as an evolution to the existing framework without the consequential requirement for a replacement of systems based on the existing regulatory framework.
+The harmonised frequency arrangements for the 3400-3800 MHz band in this ECC Decision are intended to facilitate high data rate mobile/fixed communications networks (MFCN) including International Mobile Telecommunications (IMT) services supported by larger channel bandwidths as an evolution to the existing framework without the consequential requirement for a replacement of systems based on the existing regulatory framework.
 It aims at providing the basis to the mobile industry and administrations to respond to the growth of mobile broadband and technological developments for wider channel bandwidths and increased data rates.

-Since WRC-07, the 3400-3600 MHz band is allocated on a primary basis to the mobile, except aeronautical mobile, service in a number of Region 1 countries and is identified for IMT.
+Since WRC-07, the 3400-3600 MHz band has been allocated on a primary basis to the mobile, except aeronautical mobile, service and identified for IMT in almost all CEPT member countries.

 The term IMT covers IMT-2000 and IMT-Advanced systems.
 A wide range of systems are defined: 6 IMT-2000 radio interfaces and 2 IMT-Advanced radio interfaces ensuring a competitive environment.

-Recommendation ITU-R M.1036 (on frequency arrangements for implementation of the terrestrial component of IMT) will be revised to include, amongst others, the arrangement(s) for the 3400-3600 MHz band.
+Recommendation ITU-R M.1036 (on frequency arrangements for implementation of the terrestrial component of IMT) will be revised to include, among others, the arrangement(s) for the 3400-3600 MHz band.

 In parallel, the IMT-Advanced process is on-going in ITU-R, in cooperation with standardisation organisations.

-ERO carried out a survey in 2008 which found diverse implementation of BWA/FWA within 3400-3800 MHz in CEPT countries, including some IMT systems.
-This is reflected in various licensing coverages (national, regional), various frequency blocks choices (different portion of the 3400-3800 MHz).
+The former ERO carried out a survey in 2008 which found diverse implementation of BWA/FWA within 3400-3800 MHz in CEPT countries, including some IMT systems.
+This is reflected in various licensing coverages (national, regional), various frequency blocks choices (different portions of the 3400-3800 MHz).
 Moreover, the paired blocks are used in TDD mode.

-In so far as is practicable, this frequency arrangement is intended to be technology neutral and capable of facilitating competitive provision of services using a range of technologies and modes (fixed, nomadic and mobile) with sufficient flexibility to accommodate current wireless broadband services deployed in the band.
+In so far as is practicable, these frequency arrangements are intended to be technology neutral and capable of facilitating competitive provision of services using a range of technologies and modes (fixed, nomadic and mobile) with sufficient flexibility to accommodate current wireless broadband services deployed in the band.

 BACKGROUND

-At the CEPT level, the regulatory framework in force is as follows:
+In addition to this ECC Decision, the following CEPT regulatory framework is in force for broadband and fixed wireless access systems (BWA/FWA) in the 3400-3800 MHz band:

+The ECC/REC/(04)05, that offers guidelines for accommodation and assignment of multipoint fixed wireless systems in the frequency bands 3400-3600 MHz and 3600-3800 MHz;

-ECC Decision (07)02, on the availability of frequency bands between 3400-3800 MHz for the harmonised implementation of Broadband Wireless Access systems (BWA).
-This Decision refers to ECC Recommendation (04) 05 for frequency arrangements
+The ECC/DEC/(07)02, on availability of frequency bands between 3400-3800 MHz for the harmonised implementation of Broadband Wireless Access systems (BWA).
+This Decision refers to ECC Recommendation (04) 05 for frequency arrangements.
+The revision of this Decision is scheduled for 2012.